keboola/developers-docs/extend/generic-extractor/jobs/index.md

 {% endhighlight %}

 It might by tempting to change the response filter to `secondary#address`.
-However, this would be incorrect as it would again mean that we're referring to an `address` property nested in the `secondary` object.
+However, this would be incorrect as it would again mean that we are referring to an `address` property nested in the `secondary` object.
 With the above settings you will obtain a table like this:

 |id|name|primary\_address\_street|primary\_address\_city|primary\_address\_state|secondary\_address|